-Students who fail to meet Satisfactory Academic Progress (SAP) for the first time (excluding students who have already attempted 150% of the credits required for their programs of study) will be automatically placed in a Warning Status for one (1) term and are expected to meet SAP requirements by the end of that term.
-Students who fail to meet SAP requirements at the end of the warning status term will be placed on Financial Aid Suspension.
+Students who fail to meet FA-Satisfactory Academic Progress for the first time (excluding students who have already attempted 150% of the credits required for their programs of study) will be automatically placed in a Warning Status for one (1) term and are expected to meet FA-SAP requirements by the end of that term.
+Students who fail to meet FA-SAP requirements at the end of the warning status term will be placed on Financial Aid Suspension.

 Financial Aid Suspension

-Unless extenuating circumstances exist and an appeal is granted, a student in Financial Aid Suspension should expect to continue classes at his or her own expense until SAP requirements are again met.
+Unless extenuating circumstances exist and an appeal is granted, a student in Financial Aid Suspension should expect to continue classes at his or her own expense until FA-SAP requirements are again met.

 Satisfactory Academic Progress Notification

-Students who do not meet SAP due to completion of hours or grade point average will be issued a SAP memo by the financial aid office as soon as possible.
-However, notice of financial aid warning may be retroactively incurred based on an evaluation of the student’s previous academic record.
+Students who do not meet FA-SAP due to grade point average, completion of hours, or has reached the maximum time frame of their program will issued a FA-SAP memo by the financial aid office as soon as possible; however, notice of financial aid warning may be retroactively incurred based on an evaluation of the student’s previous academic record.

 Note: Any student who wishes to appeal the loss of financial aid for failure to meet Satisfactory Academic Progress may do so through the Financial Aid Office.

-Students who become ineligible for federal financial aid under the Satisfactory Academic Progress policy may submit a request for reinstatement (appeal) to the financial aid office with the required supporting documentation attached.
+Students who become ineligible for federal/state/VA financial aid under the FA-Satisfactory Academic Progress standards may submit a request for reinstatement (appeal) to the financial aid office with the required supporting documentation attached.
 Appeal forms with insufficient documentation will not be processed.

 Students who have successfully appealed the loss of their financial aid are placed on probation.
-Students on probation are eligible to receive financial aid for one (1) semester, after which they MUST be meeting all of the Satisfactory Academic Progress Standards or the requirements of an academic progress plan that was pre-approved by the Financial Aid Office.
+Students on probation are eligible to receive financial aid for one (1) semester, after which they MUST be meeting all of the FA-Satisfactory Academic Progress Standards or the requirements of an academic degree plan that was pre-approved by the Financial Aid Office.

 If a student made good academic progress defined by a 100% completion rate and a 3.0 GPA during the previous semester, they do not have to formally appeal and will be granted an automatic probationary status.